SammyBolger/NBA-Analytics/README.md

 # NBA Betting Analytics Pipeline

-A full stack real-time NBA analytics dashboard with ML-powered moneyline predictions.
-Sign up, track your picks, view live game data, and see how your record stacks up — all powered by a logistic regression model trained on rolling team statistics.
+A full stack real time NBA analytics dashboard with ML powered moneyline predictions.
+Sign up, track your picks, view live game data, and see how your record stacks up, all powered by a logistic regression model trained on rolling team statistics.

 **For informational and educational purposes only.
 Not financial advice.**